If it’s your first time taking a cruise, you might be wondering exactly what there is to do on the ship.

 Jump 10 Feet in the Air with the Sky Pad

-Royal Caribbean has a new feature on some ships — a huge sphere that sits high atop the ship.
+Royal Caribbean has a feature on some ships — a huge sphere that sits high atop the ship.
 The massive ball contains the Sky Pad.
 It’s a thrill where you are attached to bungee cords via a harness and then start jumping on a trampoline.

 What’s surprising is how high this can make you jump.
-You can choose to free jump, or there are also virtual reality headsets that allow you to play games as you jump (such as blocking virtual soccer balls while jumping).
+You can choose to free jump, or there are also virtual reality headsets that allow you to play games as you jump (such as blocking virtual soccer balls).
 Either way, it’s unique to be jumping so high while you are on top of a cruise ship.

 Get a Taste of Virtual Reality